-- Hybrid-flexible, students can participate in person, remotely with live video conferencing, or via recording and other remote activities.
+- Flexible delivery, students can participate in person, remotely with live video conferencing, or via recording and other remote activities.
 For some courses, students will alternate attending in person and remotely, in order to accommodate social distancing.

-Students who have issues connecting in remotely will have the opportunity to schedule time on campus, in the Computer Lab or other designated spaces.
+Students who have issues connecting in remotely will have the opportunity to schedule time on campus, in the computer labs or other designated spaces.

 - Fall semester will start on schedule August 24 and the first day of finals will be December 7.

 - We are planning for a full semester with both in-person, on-campus instruction, and remote teaching and learning through December 4.
 Though at the beginning of Thanksgiving break, November 25, all classes will move fully to remote delivery for the rest of the semester.

 - Final exams will be taken remotely on December 7–12.

 - Commencement will take place on December 12.

 Wright State University will continue to monitor the pandemic in partnership with Greene and Mercer County Public Health Departments and will comply with state safety restrictions and mandates as they evolve.

 Wright State will share more detailed information on courses for 2020 Fall Semester in the coming weeks.